 The exception is the solo function.
-Regardless of the source selection, engaging a channel's solo [24] switch will replace that selection with the solo signal, also sent to the control room, phones and right meter (the left meter becomes inactive).
+Regardless of the source selection, engaging a channel's solo [24] switch will replace that selection with the solo signal, also sent to the control room, phones and meter.
 This is what makes the level-setting procedure so easy to do.

-WARNING: Engaging both the tape and assign to main mix [36] buttons can create a feedback path between tape input [9] and tape output [10].
-Make sure your tape deck is not in record, record-pause, or input-monitor mode when you engage these switches, or make sure the control room / submix [34] level knob is fully counterclockwise (off).
+WARNING: Engaging both the tape and assign to main mix buttons can create a feedback path between tape input and tape output.
+Make sure your tape deck is not in record, record-pause, or input-monitor mode when you engage these switches, or make sure the control room / submix [34] fader is fully counterclockwise (off).